-Read all the links I have placed, for I could never imagine to know even a sliver of history like what is available to read. https://en.wikipedia.org/wiki/Stirling_Castle.
+Read all the links I have placed, for I could never imagine knowing even a sliver of history like what is available to read. https://en.wikipedia.org/wiki/Stirling_Castle.
 The beauty of this Castle is just that.. beauty.
-Trying to incorporate my genealogy research along with my fascination with Scotland gets hard sometimes and reading as much as I can helps.
+Trying to incorporate my genealogy research along with my fascination with Scotland gets hard sometimes and reading as much as I can help.

 Onward!.
 I was amazed at how small? the bed was in the King’s bedchamber.
 I mean I pictured this gigantic bed, but then again, being from the US, even our plates of food are huge, so I am sure this bed was huge.

 After seeing all the beautiful artwork and tapestries it was on to the Garden.
 I love to garden, therefore, I love gardens!!!.
 What is not to love about the simple yet elegant beauty of nature?
 Would I see the ghost of Mary, Queen of Scots roaming the castle gardens? there is a story that she haunts the castle, I thought maybe she might join me in the gardens.

 The Queen Anne Gardens.
 Since the 1400’s there has been a garden here at the castle.
 In the 1620s part of it was turned into a bowling lawn.
 The flat part.
 How fun to know they bowled so long ago!
 Just walking around and taking in the beauty and wondering how the ladies of the court would be walking around arms linked around each other… whispering…